ramontayag/devbox-bootstrapper/README.md

 ## Hosts file

-Copy `development.sample` to `development`:
+Copy `hosts.sample` to `hosts`:

 ```
-cp development{.sample,}
+cp hosts{.sample,}
 ```

 Then edit the file to point to the IP of the virtual machine.
+Later, when running the playbooks, we will specify what group to use.

 ## Running Playbooks

 All of the playbooks below are run like this:

 ```
-ansible-playbook <playbook-name>.yml -i development
+ansible-playbook <playbook-name>.yml -i hosts -l <virtualbox or digitalocean>
 ```

 ### Setup